 1. The best transfers between Luton Airport and London

 The most convenient and fastest way to get to your hotel is to book a door-to-door transfer.
 This service can be booked exclusively for you and your companions (private option) or you can share it with other travelers to make it more affordable.

-This is, in my opinion, the best way to get from Luton to central London and vice versa.
-A driver will be waiting for you upon arrival at the airport and will drop you directly at the door of your hotel.
-The fact that you can share it with up to 15 other travelers makes it much more affordable and you are guaranteed no more than 3 intermediate stops to drop off other travelers.
+This is, in my opinion, the best way to get from Luton to central London and back.
+A driver will be waiting for you upon arrival at the airport and will drop you off directly at the door of your hotel.
+The fact that you can share it with up to 15 other travelers makes it much more affordable and you are guaranteed not to make more than 3 intermediate stops to drop off other travelers.